froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 In this second part of the article, we're going to dive into adding automated responsive design tests to a Pattern Lab project.

-Pattern Lab is a popular tool for designing and developing using an [atomic design](#TODO) approach.
+[Pattern Lab](http://patternlab.io/) is a popular tool for designing and developing using an [atomic design](http://atomicdesign.bradfrost.com/) approach.
 Atomic design advocates working from _atoms_, up through _molecules_ and _organisms_ until finally you are able to stitch together full _templates_ and example _pages_.

 Pattern Lab supports atomic design by allowing designers and developers to provide working examples of each level of component.
-Importantly, you can nest components together using a templating language (the default is Mustache), so that a molecule can be composed of individual atoms, for example.
+You can nest components together using a templating language (the default is Mustache), so that a molecule can be composed of individual atoms, for example.

-Pattern Lab is now on version 2, and there are two main editions: a PHP edition and a Node.js edition.
+Pattern Lab is now at version 2, and there are two main editions: a PHP edition and a Node.js edition.
 We will look at testing both editions, but the approach differs only in how tests are started.
 Unless otherwise stated, everything here applies to both Pattern Lab editions.

-Pattern Lab is perfectly suited to automated testing.
+Pattern Lab is well suited to automated testing.
 It provides consistent, context-free component examples that can be viewed at a unique URL on any browser or device.
 Additionally, component variations can be created with different content or state.

 The approach described in this article can apply to any pattern library site or tool that provides testable examples at a consistent URL.

 ## What we're going to do

 We're going to use Pattern Lab's example project, _Hiketracker_, as a focus for this tutorial.
-This is great because it means I didn't have to create any patterns at all for this article.

 By the end of this tutorial, you should be familiar with the basics of: